Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/6-using-hp-port.rst

 Integrating AXI CDMA with the Zynq SoC PS HP Slave Port
 -------------------------------------------------------

-Xilinx  Zynq |reg|-7000 SoC devices internally provide four high performance (HP) AXI slave interface ports that connect the programmable logic (PL) to asynchronous FIFO interface (AFI) blocks in the processing system (PS).
+AMD Zynq |trade| 7000 SoC devices internally provide four high performance (HP) AXI slave interface ports that connect the programmable logic (PL) to asynchronous FIFO interface (AFI) blocks in the processing system (PS).
 The HP ports enable a high throughput data path between AXI masters in the programmable logic and the processing system’s memory system (DDR and on- chip memory).
 HP slave ports are configurable to 64-bit or 32-bit interfaces.

 In this section, you will create a design using AXI CDMA intellectual property (IP) as master in fabric and integrate it with the PS HP 64 bit slave port.
 The block diagram for the system is as shown in the following figure.